What is a Watt Hour Meter?

 The Watt-Hour Meter is often referred to as an energy meter or electric meter or electricity meter, or electrical meter.

-Mainly the watt-hour meter comprises of a tiny motor and a counter.
-The motor will operate by diverting exact fraction of current which is flowing in the circuit to be measured.
+Mainly the watt-hour meter comprises a tiny motor and a counter.
+The motor will operate by diverting the exact fraction of current flowing in the circuit to be measured.

 Tampering and Security

 Attaching a magnet outside of the old energy meter is the common tampering method seen.
 The combination of some capacitance and inductive load also results in a reduction in rotor speed.

 The most modern meter can store up the previous value with time and date.
 So the tampering is avoided.
 Utilities install remote reporting meters to detect tampering.

 Basically, the watt-hour meter is classified into three different types as follows:

 - Electronic energy meter

 Electromechanical Type Induction Meter